About Your Mohs Surgery

 If you develop any illness (fever, cold, sore throat, or flu) or are hospitalized before your surgery, call your healthcare provider’s office.

 Depending on how many layers of tissue need to be removed, you may be at MSK for several hours.
-We recommend that you eat breakfast and bring lunch or snacks with you on the day of your appointment.
+We recommend that you eat breakfast and bring lunch or snacks with you on the day of your visit.
 There will be a refrigerator where you can store your food, if needed.

 If you have any questions, call your healthcare provider’s office.

-The Day of Your Mohs Surgery
+The day of your Mohs surgery

 The length of your surgery depends on how many layers of tissue are removed.
-Some people may need to spend the whole day at MSK.
+Some people may need to spend the whole day at MSK

 During your Mohs surgery